danielharrell/LectFall2015/Question.md

 were something different from speaking a sentence, rather than an example of it.

-And indeed, there seems to be something not just different about questions, but puzzling, even paradoxical, when we compare them more closely to other kinds of sentence.
-We use declarative sentences, so the usual account goes, to convey ideas or information; we use exclamative sentences to express emotion; we use imperative sentences to issue requests or commands; and we finally use interrogative sentences to ask questions. •	In the first three cases, we can put the use of the sentence in terms that point beyond it, whether to oneself in the case of the exclamative, to someone else in the case of the imperative, or to the world inhabited by both, as one might put it, in the case of the declarative.
-But what about the last case, where we use the interrogative sentence to ask questions?
-This can sound more tautological than illuminating; and in any case it is harder to pin down what the asking of questions might be pointing to, since it can seem to point in all three directions at
+And there does seem to be something not just different about questions, but puzzling, even paradoxical, when we compare them more closely to other kinds of sentence.
+We use declarative sentences, so the usual account goes, to convey ideas or information; we use imperative sentences to issue requests or commands; we use exclamative sentences to express emotion; and we use interrogative sentences, finally, to ask questions.
+In the first three cases, we can so put the use of the sentence in terms that point beyond it, whether to oneself, in the case of the exclamative; or to someone else, in the case of the imperative;
-once: that is, to oneself, to someone else, and to the world inhabited by both, simultaneously.
-The question points to oneself as the one who asks the question, in a moment, say, of ignorance, or curiosity, or wonder.
-The question points to someone else as the one who hears the question, and is thereby invited, let us say, to answer it.
-(Make this about "answer" in broader sense.)
-And the question finally points to the world inhabited by both the asker and the answerer;
+or to the world inhabited by both, as one might put it, in the case of the declarative.

-for the question is not just from someone, or to someone, but *about something*, the something that distinguishes *what* it is being asked or answered from *who* it is asking or answering.
+But what about the last case, where we use the interrogative sentence, so we say, to ask questions?
+This way of putting it can sound more tautological than illuminating.
+And it is harder to pin down what the asking of questions is pointing to, perhaps because it can seem to point in all three directions at once: to oneself, to someone else, and to the world inhabited by both, simultaneously.
+The question points to oneself, we could say, as the one who *asks* the question---in a moment of ignorance, say, or curiosity, or wonder.
+But the question also points to someone else, or even to oneself as if this were someone else, as the one who *answers* the question---using the word "answer" broadly, to mean hearing the question and in some way addressing it.
+The question finally points to the world inhabited by both the asker and the answerer; for the question is not just *from* someone, or *to* someone, but *about* something, the something that distinguishes *what* it is being asked or answered from *who* it is asking or answering.

 ## Part One [one]